CiscoDevNet/ydk-gen/sdk/python/core/docsgen/ydk.providers.rst

 	Initialization parameter of NetconfServiceProvider

-	:param address: The address of the netconf server
+	:param address: The address of the netconf server(ignored if protocol is onbox)
 	:param port: The port to use default is 830
 	:param username: The name of the user
 	:param password: The password to use
-	:param protocol: One of either ssh or tcp
+	:param protocol: One of either ssh or tcp or onbox(use pipe to communicate with netconf agent)
 	:timeout: Default to 45

 	.. py:method:: close()